Work wraps up at Armuchee residence cleanup, homeowner and his canine friends back in the house

 Before coming back to his refurbished home, Ken Acker was set up at a motel as the volunteers worked on the home.
-He, along with this dogs, are all back at home now.
+He, along with his dogs, are all back at home now.

 Floyd County Police Department Sgt.
 Chris Fincher said they were installing a hospital bed and installing a new donated refrigerator.